On this Day August 13

 1994 – “Stay (I Missed You),” by Lisa Loeb & Nine Stories, is in the middle of a three-week run on top of the Billboard Hot 100.
 The single earns Loeb the distinction of being the first artist to have a No. 1 hit before even being signed to a record label.

-1961 – Berlin, Germany becomes a city divided, as East German soldiers lay barbed wire and bricks to prevent residents of the Soviet-controlled eastern part of the city from fleeing to the democratically controlled western section.
-The Berlin Wall becomes one of the most prominent symbols of the Cold War.
+1961 – Berlin, Germany becomes a divided city, as East German soldiers lay barbed wire and bricks to prevent residents of the Soviet-controlled eastern part of the city from fleeing to the democratically controlled western section.
+The Berlin Wall becomes one of the most iconic symbols of the Cold War.

 1981 – President Ronald Reagan signs the Economic Recovery Tax Act (ERTA), an historic package of tax and budget reductions that sets the tone for his administration’s overall economic policy, often referred to as “Reaganomics.”